An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making

 Spectrum of values: \be y \in \mathbb{N}_{0} \ . \ee Probability function: \be \lb{eq:binomprob} \fbox{$\displaystyle P(y|n, \theta, I) = \left(

-\right) \theta^{y}\,(1-\theta)^{n-y} \ , \quad\text{with}\quad 0 \leq \theta \leq 1 \ , $} \ee wherein the {\bf binomial coefficient} is defined by \be \lb{eq:bincoeff} \left(
+\right) \theta^{y}\,(1-\theta)^{n-y} \ , \quad\text{with}\quad 0 \leq \theta \leq 1 \ , $} \ee wherein the \textbf{binomial coefficient} is defined by \be \lb{eq:bincoeff} \left(

 \right) := \frac{n!}{y!(n-y)!} \ , \ee for $n \in \mathbb{N}$ and $y \leq n$.
-Note that the binomial probability function is normalised with respect to the discrete variable~$y$ but \emph{not} with respect to the continuous parameter~$\theta$.
-Its graph is shown in Fig.~\ref{fig:binomprob} below for four different values of~$\theta$ and $n = 20$.\footnote{We plot the graphs of probability functions with connecting lines to highlight shapes of envelopes.
+Note that the binomial probability function is normalised with respect to the discrete variable~$y$ but \textit{not} with respect to the continuous parameter~$\theta$.
+Its graph is shown in Fig.~\ref{fig:binomprob} below for four different values for~$\theta$ and $n = 20$.\footnote{We plot the graphs of probability functions with connecting lines to highlight the shapes of enveloping curves.
 The probability functions are, of course, discrete by nature.}

-Expectation value and variance: \bea {\rm E}(y) & = & n\theta \\ {\rm Var}(y) & = & n\theta(1-\theta) \ . \eea
+Expectation value and variance: \bea \mathrm{E}(y) & = & n\theta \\ \mathrm{Var}(y) & = & n\theta(1-\theta) \ . \eea

 A qualitatively identical distribution is obtained under the exchange $\theta \leftrightarrow (1-\theta)$.